Data is one of your enterprise’s most valuable assets. And synching data between systems is a crucial step in Adobe Commerce development

 Uninstall modules in Magento 2

-One of the things that Magento first version lacked was an ability to clean up module data from the database upon its removal.
+One of the shortcomings of Magento’s first version was the inability to clean up module data from the database upon its removal.
 This is a common situation when you uninstall an extension but all the related data remains in the database.
 You can only get rid of it manually.
-It is inconvenient especially if the module has created a bunch of new tables, custom attributes, system configurations etc. In this case, an automatic removal tool of such data would be very useful.
+It is inconvenient especially if the module has created a bunch of new tables, custom attributes, system configurations etc. In such cases, an automatic data removal tool would be highly beneficial.

 In Magento 2 there is a great feature, which allows to create an uninstall script for your module.
 Let’s find out how it works.